What Are In Stock Lease Cars?

 But will this option allow you to get a vehicle you want?
 And is it cheaper than a typical deal?
 Discover our guide to in stock cars to find out if it’s the right option for you.

 Can’t afford to wait months on end for your new car?
-Moneyshake’s in-stock lease deals are all ready to go, ensuring you’ll have your new motor in as little as two weeks!
+Moneyshake finds you the best in-stock lease deals on your perfect brand-new car.
+Start your search today to get your new car quickly.

 What is meant by ‘in stock’?

 While you can build a car to order online through a dealer or provider, this takes a considerable amount of time.
 Known as ‘factory orders’, this is where a new vehicle is ordered to your exact specification, built and often shipped from where it was built.

 It can take months before the car is delivered to you, which most of us don’t have the patience or capacity to wait for.
 This is because a lot of the time we only seriously look at getting a new car when we need one, like when our old motor has reached the end of its lifespan or is off the road having repairs.

 This is where in stock cars get their appeal from.
 They tend to be a certain trim level, meaning you won’t be able to add in fancy extras or request a more powerful engine.
 However, they’ll still have great modern features and be covered by the full manufacturer’s warranty throughout the course of your contract.

 Even if a dealer doesn’t have the car you want, the manufacturer will often offer them a search facility where another dealership’s stock can be checked.
 Should another facility have the car, a swap can be arranged so you can easily get hold of the vehicle you want.